ruggeri/tech-notes/randos/bicycles/lubrication-and-cleaning.md

     alcohol.
 However, they note it's volatile so you have to act fast before it evaporates.
   - Acetone is also a better solvent than mineral spirits.
+- Bleach
+  - We might as well talk about it in the context of these other solvents/degreasers.
+  - Bleach is primarily dissolved chlorine.
+It can disinfect and sterilize.
+  - Bleaches also remove color.
+Many colored organic compounds react with bleach, turning them into colorless compounds.
+  - There is also hydrogen peroxide based bleaches (like Oxyclean).
+They have less bleaching power but are easier on fabrics.
+It also kills bacteria.
+  - None of this helps with _degreasing_, which is the problem with bicycles, of course.

 **Degreaser And Ball Bearings**